 The Alter of Incense

-1 “You shall make an altar of acacia wood to burn incense on.
-2 It shall be a square 18 inches in length and width, and its height shall be 36 inches.
-Its horns shall be of one piece with it.
+1 “You shall make an altar of acacia wood on which to burn incense.
+2 The alter shall be square; eighteen inches in length and width, and shall stand 36 inches high.
+Its horns shall be made from the same piece.
 3 You shall overlay it with pure gold, its top, its sides around it, and its horns; and you shall make a gold molding around it.
-4 You shall make two golden rings for it under its molding; on its two ribs, on its two sides you shall make them; and they shall be for places for poles with which to bear it.
+4 You shall make two golden rings on each side, on its two ribs, under its molding.
+They shall be places for the poles that will bear it.
 5 You shall make the poles of acacia wood, and overlay them with gold.

 6 You shall put it before the veil that is by the ark of the covenant, before the mercy seat that is over the covenant, where I will meet with you.
 7 Aaron shall burn incense of sweet spices on it every morning.
 When he tends the lamps, he shall burn it.
 8 When Aaron lights the lamps at evening, he shall burn it, a perpetual incense before the Lord throughout your generations.
 9 You shall offer no unauthorized incense on it, nor burnt offering, nor grain offering; and do not pour a drink offering on it.